Motor 001 - Permanent magnet synchronous electric motor

 -

-Start with a new project.
+Start with a new project and name it

 . -